anadirov22-stack/assignment1_html/README.md

 Before submission, all HTML pages should be checked using the W3C HTML Validator and should have zero errors.

 ## Additional Files

-- `AI_LOG.md` — questions and AI usage log
-- `Assignment1_Report_DonerNaAbaya.pdf` — project report with Task A and Task B, with checklist in it
+- `Assignment1_Report_DonerNaAbaya.pdf` — project report with Task A and Task B, with checklist and AI log in it

 ## Contact